Are LinkedIn Video Downloaders Safe to Use?

 LinkedIn video downloaders are not inherently unsafe.

-When you choose a tool that prioritizes:
+When you choose a downloader that prioritizes:

 • privacy